Work Exchanges for Free Accommodation

 You trade a few hours of your skills for a free place to stay—sometimes with meals.

-A work exchange for housing lets you live affordably while immersing in local culture.
+A work for accommodation setup lets you live affordably while immersing in local culture.

 Whether tending vines in a French vineyard or managing social media for a hostel in Peru, the experience is rewarding.

-Hosts get help, you travel affordably, and everyone shares amazing stories.
+Hosts get real help, you travel for less, and you both end up with better stories.

 It’s bartering with a modern twist!